 Special smoke and CO sensors hook directly into your security system and alarm emergency personnel when needed.
 Smoke alarms and CO detectors are needed on all levels and high traffic rooms of the home.

-Glass, temperature, water sensors, and panic buttons are among extra home security gadgets you can add to your system.
-Whether it is a smashed window, the prevention of pipes freezing in the wintertime, or detecting an already burst pipe there is a sensor out there that can detect it.
+Glass, temperature, and water sensors are among extra home security gadgets you can add to your system.
+Whether it is a smashed window, the prevention of pipes freezing in the wintertime, or detecting an already burst pipe, there is a sensor out there that can detect it.
 Panic buttons can also be helpful, especially for people who live alone.
 PERS (Personal Emergency Response System) technology acts as an on-person monitor that can get help when it’s needed — for example, when seniors need assistance after a fall.

 The key to a good system is taking measures to prevent incidents with things like cameras, temperature sensors, and floodlights; detecting the threat by using door, window, CO and smoke detectors; and reacting to your situation by linking everything to a dispatch center.
 Setting up your security system is easy and almost effortless with all the unique options available today.